Statutes and Rules of procedure

 During the life of the Company, Directors are appointed, reappointed or dismissed by Ordinary General Meetings.
 All Directors may be reappointed.

-The term of office for Directors is five (5) years.
+The term of office for Directors is four (4) years.
 This term shall cease at the end of the ordinary general Meeting called to approve the financial statements of the previous year held in the year it expires.

-As an exception, and in order to permit the implementation and maintain the staggering of Directors’ terms of office, the General Meeting may appoint one or more Directors for terms of three (3) years.
+As an exception, and in order to permit the implementation and maintain the staggering of Directors’ terms of office, the General Meeting may appoint one or more Directors for terms of two (2) or three (3) years.

 The number of Directors over EIGHTY (80) years of age may not exceed one third of members serving on Board.
 If this limit imposed by the bylaws is exceeded, the oldest Director serving on the Board shall be considered to have automatically resigned on the date of the Ordinary General Shareholders Meeting called to rule on the accounts for the fiscal year in which this limit was exceeded.

-The Board of Directors appoints a Chairman from among its members who are individuals (natural persons) and sets his/her compensation under the conditions set out in article L.225-37-2 of the French commercial Code (Code de Commerce).
+The Board of Directors appoints a Chairman from among its members who are individuals (natural persons) and sets his/her compensation under the conditions set out in the applicable regulations.

 The term of office that is set by the Board shall not exceed his/her term of office as Director.